tobytwigger/laravel-translate/README.md

 }
 ```

-TODO Document more

 ### Using the js translator

-TODO JS translator with debouncing
+Currently under development.

+Using our javascript tool, you can easily translate any text from Vue, React or just plain javascript.
+It helps maintain a balance between time taken to translate text and the number of API calls, by collecting translation requests and translating many in one.

 ### Using Blade

-TODO Blade directive
+Currently under development

+If you use the blade templating engine to define your frontend, you can make use of our blade directive to quickly translate any text.

 ### Using the helper function

-TODO Helper function
+Rather than relying on the facade, you can easily use our helper function which uses the facade in the background.

 ### Overriding translations

-TODO Using the DB to override translations
+TODO Using the DB to override translations.
+Need to do frontend.

 ## Configuration

+### Package configuration

 - Setting up the package (service provider)
+- Config options

+### Registering a new configuration

+- Config options defined in config.
-- Config options.
-Also defining more config directly
+- Defining more config directly through manager

 ## Extending

-- Writing a handler
-- Writing an interceptor
 - What's the difference?
 THe buck stops with the handler - should be able to translate anything.
+- Writing & registering a handler.
+- Writing & registering an interceptor.

 ## Contributing